lstate/X-SPELLS-V2/README.md

 ### OVAE: Optimus Variational Autoencoder

-We used the framwork introduced in the paper "Optimus: Organizing Sentences via Pre-trained Modeling of a Latent Space" that can be found here: https://github.com/ChunyuanLI/Optimus
+We used the framework introduced in the paper "Optimus: Organizing Sentences via Pre-trained Modeling of a Latent Space" that can be found here: https://github.com/ChunyuanLI/Optimus

 The corresponding code and pretrained models are available here: https://github.com/ChunyuanLI/Optimus